The Notebook star Gena Rowlands, who played older Allie, has Alzheimer’s

 “This last one – The Notebook was particularly hard because I play a character who has Alzheimer’s,” she said at the time.
 “I went through that with my mother, and if Nick hadn’t directed the film, I don’t think I would have gone for it – it’s just too hard.
 It was a tough but wonderful movie.”

-Rowlands, who has since retired from acting, had an illustrious decades-long career in film, TV and theater.
+Rowlands, who is retired from acting, had an illustrious career in film, TV and theater.
 She earned two Oscar nominations for her breakout role in the 1974 drama Woman Under the Influence and 1980’s Gloria.

 She was married to filmmaker and actor John Cassavetes from 1954 up until his death in 1989.
 Besides Nick, they share two other children: director and Broken English actor Zoe Cassavetes and director and actor Alexandra “Xan” Cassavetes.
-Rowlands later got remarried to her husband, Robert Forrest, in 2012.
+Rowlands married retired businessman Robert Forrest, in 2012.

 Watch Apple TV+ free for 7 days